 23 Funny Historical Letters to Santa

-At the end of the 19th century, the illustrator Thomas Nast popularized our current version of Santa Claus: a fat, jolly man with a white beard and a red suit who lives at the North Pole.
+At the end of the 19th century, illustrator Thomas Nast popularized our current version of Santa Claus: a fat, jolly man with a white beard and a red suit who lives at the North Pole.
 Nast’s cartoons in publications like Harper’s Weekly also helped spread the idea of sending St. Nick mail.
 By the late 1870s, American children had begun mailing their Christmas wish lists to Santa, but the Post Office considered these letters undeliverable.
-Around this time, newspapers started prompting children to send wish lists to them, which would then be published so that Santa (and parents, and philanthropists looking to offer gifts to needy children) could read the letters all in one place.
+Around this time, newspapers began prompting children to send wish lists to them, which would then be published so that Santa (and parents) could read the letters all in one place.
 We’ve collected 23 funny historical letters from children to Santa Claus, as printed in newspapers across the U.S.

 1. CONRAD FROM NEBRASKA (1896)